Youba Sokona: IPCC

 As a member of the Intergovernmental Panel on Climate Change (IPCC) and its main contributor since 1990, Youba Sokona has notably been co-chairman of working group III alongside Ottmar Edenhofer and Ramón Pichs Madruga, studying the role of renewable energies in the fight against climate change; their report, entitled IPCC special report on renewable energy sources and climate change mitigation, was published in 2014 in the fifth report of the IPCC.

 In 2007, when the fourth report appeared, he was the lead author of the summary note, while being cited several times in the appendix to the Group III report; this same report was part of Why IPCC received Nobel Peace Prize with Al Gore in the same year.
 However, the IPCC came under unprecedented media scrutiny in 2009 in the run-up to the Copenhagen climate conference.
 This "Climatic Research Unit email controversy" involved the leak of emails from climate scientists.
 Many of these scientists were authors of the Fourth Assessment Report which came out in 2007.
 The discovery of an error in this report that the Himalayan glaciers would melt by 2035 put the IPCC under further pressure.
 Scientific bodies upheld the general findings of the Fourth Assessment Report and the IPCC's approach.
 But many people thought the IPCC should review the way it works.

 Youba was elected vice-chair of IPCC in October 2015.

 Honours and awards

-Sokona is an honorary professor at the University College London, and was elected a Fellow of the African Academy of Sciences since 2018, and a Fellows o f the World Academy of Sciences in 2022.
+Sokona is an honorary professor at the University College London, and was elected a Fellow of the African Academy of Sciences since 2018, and a Fellow o f the World Academy of Sciences in 2022.